AgoRapide/AgoRapide/README.md

 In general AgoRapide is quite suitable as a basis for a lightweight business intelligence / reporting system.
 There is a lot more functionality inbuilt like fast synchronization against other data sources.
 This can again be combined with in-memory tagging of data which makes for a very fast efficient drill-down interface.

 ## Easy change of entity model
 The entity model can be changed very rapidly.
-The database schema will usually not change as you change the entity model by using simple SELECT UPDATE statements instead of the more complex CREATE TABLE / ALTER TABLE.
+The database schema will usually not change since you change the entity model by using simple UPDATE statements instead of the more complex CREATE TABLE / ALTER TABLE.

 Example: UPDATE p SET key = 'colour' WHERE key = 'color' together with a simple rename of enum P.color to P.colour in the C# code.

 You do not need to implement specific accessors in your objects.
-Properties are accessed in a strongly static typed fashion like car.PAs&lt;Colour&gt; (PAs is shorthand for "property as...").
+Properties are accessed in a strongly static typed fashion like car.PV&lt;Colour&gt; (PV is shorthand for "property value").

 Changes in relations can likewise be adjusted through UPDATE statements.